250 Watt (XP series)

 XP-250 Standard Features

 DC INPUTS: A two-pole connector is provided under the rear cover.
 The rear cover must also be removed to access this connector.
-Use Appendix “A” to choose the appropriate gauge wire for your specific model.
+Use Appendix “A” in the manual to choose the appropriate gauge wire for your specific model.
 A 2 pole female connector is provided.

 “REMOTE” CONNECTION: This is on the six-pole, plug-in connector, located under the rear cover.